exafmm/exafmm-t/paper.md

 # Application

-We have recently integrated `exafmm-t` with `Bempp-cl`, an open-source boundary element method (BEM) package in Python [@Betcke2021], whose predecessor, `BEM++` (@smigajSolvingBoundaryIntegral2015), has enabled many acoustic and electromagnetic applications.
+We have recently integrated `exafmm-t` with `Bempp-cl`, an open-source boundary element method (BEM) package in Python [@Betcke2021], whose predecessor, `BEM++` [@smigajSolvingBoundaryIntegral2015], has enabled many acoustic and electromagnetic applications.
 In BEM applications, computations are dominated by the dense matrix-vector multiplication (mat-vec) in each iteration.
 `exafmm-t` reduces both time and memory cost of mat-vec to a linear complexity, thus makes `Bempp-cl` feasible to solve large-scale problems.
+In an upcoming paper, we demonstrate the capabilities and performance of Bempp-Exafmm on biomolecular electrostatics simulations, including solving problems at the scale of a virus.

 # References